 We will not sell or rent your information to third parties.

 We may have to share your data with third parties, as described below.
 If we do, you can expect a similar degree of protection in respect of your personal information to that provided by us.
 We require third parties to respect the security of your data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

-We may pass your personal information to our third-party service providers, including contractors and designated agents, and other associated organisations for the purposes of completing tasks on our behalf (for example to process donations and payments, to fundraise, send you Kensington and Chelsea Forum for Older Residents communications, to supply you with goods and services, to resolve product queries or issues and to assist us with marketing analysis).
+We may pass your personal information to our third-party service providers, including contractors and designated agents, and other associated organisations for the purposes of completing tasks on our behalf (for example to process donations and payments, to fundraise, send you Kensington and Chelsea Over 50s Forum communications, to supply you with goods and services, to resolve product queries or issues and to assist us with marketing analysis).
 However, when we use third party service providers, we disclose only the personal information that is reasonably necessary to deliver the service.